Ben Stuart, Interim Dean

 Engineering Fundamentals Division

-The Engineering Fundamentals Division (EFD) is designed to provide support to students as they make the transition into the Frank Batten College of Engineering and Technology.
+The Engineering Fundamentals Division (EFD) is designed to provide support to first-year engineering and transfer students as they make the transition into the Frank Batten College of Engineering and Technology.
 All students are admitted to this division until they are prepared to successfully take courses in their major.
 While in this division, students receive individualized counseling, mentoring, and advising support designed to prepare them for success in their chosen engineering or technology major.
 A key experience for students in this division is the year-long course in the Fundamentals of Engineering.
 This group-oriented course uses hands-on projects to expose students to the spectrum of engineering practices from innovation through design, manufacture and commercialization of a product or process.
 It also provides students with an opportunity to experience various aspects of engineering and have a basis for selecting their major.

 Students who qualify for regular admission to the University will be accepted into EFD.
 Students in EFD may identify a desired degree program or may declare that they are undecided among engineering and engineering technology programs.
 They will be assigned an intended major code classification, which indicates that they are enrolled and, if appropriate, which is their preferred program.